 "I think you speak in majority on that.
 No one here is what I'd call normal," Agata told him.
 They were no less strange then he was, in theory.

 "Even you, Agata?"
-The bounty hunter asked as he looked towards the sergeant in question.
+The bounty hunter looked towards the sergeant in question.
 Agata seemed to be the most normal person out of the whole group.
 Why would she say something like that?

 "We all have our secrets and just because Valentino's has been brought out doesn't mean that's all he's been hiding," the white-haired woman stated.